serhatYilmazz/learnReact/README.md

 export default App;
  ```
 - Changing ***state***, it will lead react to re-render our DOM or update the DOM.
-For example changing name, the component, the DOM will re-render.
+For example changing name, the component, the DOM will be re-rendered.

 ### 3.8 - Handling Events with Methods
 - Click event is normally written as *onclick()* in JS.
 But it is written as *onClick()* in JSX.